dzackgarza/Arizona-Winter-School-2019/Typeset/Day 2/4 - Morrow 2.md

 The $\from$ map is given by just replacing $\tensor_\ZZ$ with $\tensor_k$ everywhere.
 For the $\to$ map, if we map some symbol $A_0 \times \cdots \times A_n$ to the RHS, the fact that $\wait \underset{m^{\tensor_\ZZ}}{\tensor} k$ is modding out by the kernel of the multiplication map exactly imposes $k\dash$bilinearity between the tensor symbols.
 This yields a $k\dash$bilinear map, which produces an actual map on the tensor product over $k$.

 The question then becomes: how far can we carry out this process?
-Is there an even richer setting in which we can carry out these constructions, something of the form $(\wait, \tensor)?$ The structures we need are:
+Is there an even richer setting in which we can carry out these constructions, something of the form $(\wait, \tensor)?$ The structures we would need are:

 - The structure must be symmetric monoidal
   - This essentially says that there is some operation that behaves like tensoring and satisfies the properties we know and love.